Top 10 most used apps use AI technologies? Learn how you can continuously improve the product user experience.

 When we talk about statistics, we talk about probability.
 Given the situation that Student A is taking engineering classes, what is the likelihood that she will earn an honorary degree?
 What is the correlation between social norms and absenteeism?
 If a construction worker thinks his peers are slacking off, how likely he will be absent from his work?
 The idea here is to predict what will happen in the future based on the data we collect from a sample.
-We start off with forming a hypothesis, researching existing studies and results, making our own surveys or experimentation, then moving on to interpreting data and concluding our analysis.
+We start with forming a hypothesis, researching existing studies and results, making our surveys or experimentation, then interpreting data and concluding our analysis.

 What the Tech Giants are doing